Maxine Peake

 Maxine Peake (born 14 July 1974) is an English actress and narrator.
-She is known for her roles as Twinkle in the BBC One sitcom dinnerladies (1998–2000), Veronica Ball in the hit Channel 4 comedy drama Shameless (2004–2007), Martha Costello in the BBC One legal drama Silk (2011–2014), and Grace Middleton in the BBC One drama series The Village (2013–2014).
+She is known for her roles as Twinkle in dinnerladies, a sitcom on BBC One (1998–2000), as Veronica Ball in Shameless, the comedy drama from Channel 4 (2004–2007), Martha Costello in the BBC One legal drama Silk (2011–2014), and Grace Middleton in the BBC One drama series The Village (2013–2014).
 In 2017, she starred in the Black Mirror episode "Metalhead".
-She has also played the title role in Hamlet, as well as the notorious serial killer Myra Hindley in the critically acclaimed ITV dramatization of the Moors murders, See No Evil: The Moors Murders (2006).
+She has also played the title role in a Royal Exchange production of Hamlet, as well as the notorious serial killer Myra Hindley in See No Evil: The Moors Murders, the critically acclaimed 2006 dramatisation by ITV of the Moors murders.

 Early life

-Peake was born in Westhoughton, Bolton, on 14 July 1974, the second of two daughters born to Glenys (née Hall) and Brian Peake.
-Her father was a lorry driver before working in the electrical industry, and her mother was a part-time careworker.
-Her older sister, Lisa, who was born in 1965, is a police officer.
-Peake's parents separated when she was nine and she lived with her mother until the age of 15.
-When her mother moved in with a new boyfriend several miles away, Peake went to live with her grandfather so she could continue her GCSE studies at Westhoughton High School, before going on to take her A-Levels at Canon Slade School in Bradshaw.
+Peake was born in Bolton, England, on 14 July 1974.
+She went to Westhoughton High School and Canon Slade School (in the same year as Sara Cox) in Bradshaw, acquiring only two A-levels.

-Peake joined the Octagon Youth Theatre in Bolton at age 13, before a period at the youth theatre of the Royal Exchange in Manchester.
+Peake joined the Octagon Youth Theatre in Bolton at the age of 13, before a period at the youth theatre of the Royal Exchange in Manchester.
 She later did a two-year performing arts course at the Salford College of Technology.
 During this time she appeared in productions with two leading amateur theatre companies in Bolton: The Marco Players and The Phoenix Theatre Company.
 Peake was a member of the Communist Party of Britain Salford branch in her youth.
 In her teens, Peake played for Wigan Ladies rugby league team.

 Peake's early attempts to enter the acting profession were unsuccessful.
-She was rejected by every theatre education company in North West England, and tried unsuccessfully for three years to get into Manchester Polytechnic Theatre School and the Guildhall School of Music and Drama.
-However, at 21, she obtained a place at the Royal Academy of Dramatic Art (RADA).
+She applied to multiple theatre schools but was rejected, until she obtained a place at the Royal Academy of Dramatic Art (RADA) at the age of 21.
 Her attempts to find sponsorship for her study at RADA were the subject of a 1996 documentary by The South Bank Show.
 Eventually, after being put forward by RADA, she was awarded the Patricia Rothermere Scholarship.